estephens6/bloccit/README.md

 You have to use heroku rake db:migrate to create the tables then.

 Alternatively you can use rake db:reset command locally and then run heroku db:push to update the production db.

+git branch -a / shows all local and remote branches git granch -r / shows only remote branches.